Thinking Outside Of The Box

 Puzzle C – The Problem With The Bus In Liverpool

 Mary is a new student at Liverpool University and she also has a business placement in Southport.
-By mistake, she has boarded the E88 bus, which is an express that doesn’t stop at all the stops on the route to Southport.
-She is now at Sandhills and she’s noticed that the bus has only stopped at some stops (those places with an asterix on the list below) and she senses that there seems to be a pattern.
+By mistake, she boarded the E88 bus, which is an express that doesn’t stop at all the stops on the route to Southport.
+She is now at Sandhills and she’s noticed that the bus has only stopped at some stops (those places with an asterisk on the list below) and she senses that there seems to be a pattern.
 She wants to get off at Formby Road; will she be able to do so…?

 - London Road Bus Station